 There is no shortage of task management apps on the market.
 Yet, many professionals stick to traditional analogue ways of managing their tasks such as to-do lists and calendar diaries.
 Why?
 Existing task management apps often create more complexity in the lives of their users through a myriad of different - often unnecessary - functions and an unintuitive user experience.

-For this project I took on various UX roles such as User Researcher, Information Architect, UI and Interaction Designer etc. A more detailed version of this case study can be found here.
+For this project I took on various UX roles such as User Researcher, Information Architect, UI and Interaction Designer etc.

 - Competitor Analysis